Cut and sew manufacturing versus blank apparel for clothing brands

 Blank apparel means you are buying pre-manufactured garments — typically t-shirts, hoodies, hats, or other basics — that are already cut, sewn, and finished by another manufacturer.
 You then add your branding through screen printing, embroidery, heat transfer, or DTG printing.
 Companies like Gildan, Bella+Canvas, AS Colour, and Stanley/Stella dominate the wholesale blank market.

 The drawback is equally obvious: your garment is identical to thousands of other brands using the same blank.
 Your hoodie is the same as every other brand that orders from the same supplier.
-The fit, fabric, construction, and details are not yours — they are the blank manufacturer's.
+The fit, fabric, construction, and details aren't yours: they're the blank manufacturer's.
 The only thing distinguishing you is the graphic on the front.

-For some brands, that is completely fine.
-A band merchandise operation, a small local business, or a brand testing a concept before investing — these are legitimate use cases for blank apparel.
+For some brands, that's completely fine.
+A band merchandise operation, a small local buSiness, or a brand testing a concept before investing (these are legitimate use cases for blank apparel).
 But if building a recognizable brand with a distinctive product is your goal, blank apparel has a ceiling.

 What Is Cut and Sew Manufacturing?